eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 ## Introduction

-The [Better Choices system](../better-choices/){:target="_blank"} is a very interesting flavor of Condorcet where voters vote in all three head-to-head matchups between the candidates.
-The winner is the candidate who wins the most head-to-head matchups.
-If there is a tie, the winner is determined by minimax (the candidate with the least bad loss wins if every candidate loses at least one matchup).
+The [Better Choices system](../better-choices/){:target="_blank"} is a very interesting flavor of Condorcet where voters vote in all three head-to-head matchups between the candidates who make it to a top-3 runoff.
+I wrote about my complex thoughts on it in my last posts, but here I want to expound on the strategic resilience of the system.

+The winner in this system is the candidate who wins both of their most head-to-head matchups.
+If there is a tie, and nobody wins both, the winner is determined by minimax (the candidate with the least bad loss wins if every candidate loses at least one matchup).

 For example, if Alice wins both of her head-to-head matchups against Bob and Clark, then Alice is the winner outright.
-Suppose instead that Alice beats Bob by 100 votes, Bob beats Clark by 200 votes, and Clark beats Alice by 300 votes.
-Then Bob loses by the least amount (100 votes) and is the winner by the minimax tiebreaker.
+Suppose instead that Alice beats Bob by 300 votes, Bob beats Clark by 200 votes, and Clark beats Alice by 100 votes.
+Then Alice loses by the least amount (100 votes) and is the winner by the minimax tiebreaker.

+[Ranked voting methods are not strategyproof](../gibbard-satt/){:target="_blank"}, but some are more manipulable than others.
+[Ranked-Choice Voting](../ditch-rcv/){:target="_blank"} is infamous (or should be) for its horrendous participation failures and strategic vulnerabilities.
+In both Burlington and Alaska, voters went to the polls, voted for their favorite candidate, and through that changed the outcome from their viable backup candidate to their least favorite candidate.
+Therefore, there is reason to consider a ranked voting system and ask "is this going to bite me for participating honestly?"

+Condorcet methods do not generally satisfy the participation criterion, but [the Better Choices system *does*](../better-choices/){:target="_blank"}<d-cite key="brandt2025condorcet"></d-cite>.
+That is, you can generally feel safe that you aren't going to get a *worse* outcome by participating, but you might ask how much strategic pressure there is to spend the night before the election scheming up a complex strategy to game the election.
+Unlike RCV where there's probably good reason to check that you aren't about to walk into a center-squeeze and elect your worst nightmare, Condorcet methods are generally more robust.

-Unlike a typical Condorcet method, where voters submit rankings, voters in the Better Choices system can submit much more complex preferences that cannot be expressed in a simple ranking.
-For example, a voter can say they vote for Alice over Bob, Bob over Clark, and Clark over Alice.
+But unlike a typical Condorcet method, where voters submit rankings, voters in the Better Choices system can submit much more complex preferences that cannot be expressed in a simple ranking.
+For example, a voter can say they vote for Rock over Paper, Paper over Scissors, and Scissors over Paper.
 This is a perfectly valid ballot in the Better Choices system, but it is not a valid ranking because it is not transitive.

 One might wonder if this system is *more* manipulable than a typical Condorcet method, since voters can submit more complex preferences.
 I will show that this system is no more manipulable than a typical Condorcet method, and the fact that the runoff is restricted to three candidates makes it extremely robust.

 In this post, I define a model of strategic manipulation in this system and show that it is *very* difficult to manipulate.
 In practice, there is essentially no reason to vote in any way but with complete honesty.

 I primarily focus on the three candidate case, but some of these results generalize beyond that.
-Warning to the reader: this post is a bit more technical than my usual posts.
+Warning to the reader: this post is a bit more technical than my usual.

 ## The Model